zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_attestation_integration_guide.rst

       asymmetric initial attestation key.
     - ``tfm_attest.c``: Implements the SPM abstraction layer, and bind the attestation service to the SPM implementation in TF-M project.
-    - ``tfm_attest_secure_api.c``: Implements the secure API layer to allow other services in the secure domain to request functionalities from the attestation service using the PSA API interface.
     - ``tfm_attest_req_mngr.c``: Includes the initialization entry of attestation service and handles attestation service requests in IPC model.